Exclusive: Some in Bangladesh election observer group say they now regret involvement

 Hasina’s son, Sajeeb Wazed, who is the government’s information and communication technology adviser, repeatedly tweeted out statements made by the foundation’s observers calling the election fair and peaceful.

-Though the initials and logo it uses closely resemble those of the South Asian Association for Regional Cooperation (SAARC), the SAARC Human Rights Foundation has no affiliation with that inter-governmental body.
+Though the initials and logo it uses closely resemble those of the South Asian Association for Regional Cooperation (SAARC), an inter-governmental body that is well-known in the region, the Dhaka-based SAARC Human Rights Foundation has no affiliation with that organization.

-The SAARC Human Rights Foundation’s website says it is based in Dhaka and its initials stand for South Asian Association for Research Council.

-Its advisory committee includes a lawmaker from Hasina’s Awami League, and one from the Jatiya Party, which has often been allied with the Awami League.
+Its advisory committee is chaired by a lawmaker from Hasina’s Awami League, and includes a former lawmaker from the Jatiya Party, which has often been allied with the Awami League.
 A former minister in a previous BNP government is also listed on the panel, but no current opposition members.

-Bangladesh law bars the Election Commission from allowing observer groups with links to political parties from monitoring polls.

-The secretary of Bangladesh’s Election Commission, Helal Uddin Ahmed, said it had no knowledge of links between Ali’s groups and any political party.
+Ali said those current and former lawmakers “are just supporting our humanitarian activities”.

 “I want to make it clear that we have no affiliation with any political party,” he added.

 He said some presiding officers had told him they had been forced to stuff ballot boxes.
-“I want to speak the truth,” he told Reuters.
+“I want to speak the truth,” he told Reuters at the headquarters of the foundation, a dusty two-room ground floor apartment in the industrial town of Mirpur on the outskirts of Dhaka.
 “I am not doing this for any political gain.”

-He said he was not directly involved in organizing the poll observers.
+He did not identify the presiding officers, who he said spoke to him in confidence because they felt guilty at participating.
+Reuters could not independently verify the accusations.

 Ali dismissed the president’s comments, saying: “Can you write something just based on someone saying something?”